appold-mayfair/sundial_docs/getting_started.rst

 Getting Started
 ===============

 Welcome to the Sundial platform.
 This guide will help you set up and understand the basics.
-Testing!